 Cat-back performance exhaust systems are typically made of stainless steel, and are a simple bolt-on installation designed to replace the stock exhaust system.
 Through a complete exhaust system is expensive, it still costs less than what it would cost to have a muffler shop custom fabricate a low restriction exhaust system for your vehicle.
 Better yet, the suppliers of these systems have "tuned" the system to produce the best combination of sound, tone and performance for your vehicle.

-If you opt to replace your stock muffler with an aftermarket performance muffler or performance exhaust system, be careful it isnít too loud for local regulations.
+If you replace your stock muffler with an aftermarket performance muffler or low restriction exhaust system, it might be too loud for local noise regulations.
 Many states and cities have noise limits for automotive exhaust systems.
 Though these rules are not strictly enforced, a cop may decide to give you a ticket if the noise coming from your tailpipe is deemed to be "excessive."

 How loud is too loud?
-It depends on local regulation, but as a rule the limits is usually somewhere from 80 to 95 decibels at highways speeds.
-If the cop has a decibel meter and finds your vehicle is over the limit, you may receive a ticket.
+It depends on local regulations, but as a rule the limits is usually somewhere from 80 to 95 decibels at highways speeds.
+The limit for new vehicles is 90 decibels.
+In California, the noise limit for aftermarket mufflers and exhaust systems is 95 decibels.
+If a cop has a decibel meter and finds your vehicle is too loud, you may receive a ticket.